jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 > ---- talk about 2 way data binding here? is this a form of 2 way data binding?

+next, add `ng-model="content"` to the input and `{{content}}` somewhere on the page to show how two way data binding is taking place. updating the form updates the model, and vice versa

 ## Create form - you do - grumble (25/150)
 1. Initialize a controller in the DOM
 2. add a property to the grumble controller that is a boolean value in the script file